Linda Alterwitz: Early life and career

 Alterwitz was born in Gary, Indiana in 1960, and at age 13, moved with her family to Las Vegas.
 She studied art at the University of Colorado, Boulder (BFA, 1982) and University of Denver (MFA, 1984), where she concentrated on painting and drawing strongly influenced by Abstract Expressionism.
 After graduating, she returned to Las Vegas to raise her family and work full-time while continuing to paint large-scale, abstract works in her free time.

 In the early 2000s, she turned to photography, seeking to integrate science and technology into her work.
 The transformational event was a personal medical diagnosis of a brain tumor—ultimately removed and benign—through which she received MRI scans of her brain.
 After her recovery, she was inspired to combine them with landscape images, exploring unseen rhythms in the natural world.

 Alterwitz began exhibiting her work at this time, gaining her first solo exhibition through the Nevada Arts Council in 2011.
 Subsequent solo and two-person exhibitions were held at the Los Angeles Center for Digital Art (2011, 2014), the Aberystwyth Arts Centre (2016), Mayo Clinic (2019), Missoula Art Museum (2020), Hilliard Art Museum (2021–22) and Lilley Museum of Art (2023), among others.
 In 2015, her mid-career retrospective, "While I Am Still," was presented at The Studio at Sahara West Library in Las Vegas, coinciding with a limited-edition publication.
 She appeared in the Getty Initiative/PST ART exhibition, "Desert Forest: Life With Joshua Trees" at MOAH (2024) and was included in the 2025 FORMAT International Photography Festival.

 In addition to her art practice, Alterwitz has facilitated educational programming at art and medical institutions and written the Art + Science column in Lenscratch magazine, a feature that she established in 2015.

 Linda Alterwitz, Just Breathe, unique installation for the exhibition "Breath Taking," New Mexico Museum of Art, 2020.

 Work and reception

-Alterwitz's work has been influenced by her training in painting, the experimental practices of early 20th-centtury photographers such as Man Ray and Laszlo Maholy-Nagy, and the social-documentary work of contemporary photographers like David Maisel and Sally Mann.
+Alterwitz's work has been influenced by her training in painting, the experimental practices of early 20th-century photographers such as Man Ray and Laszlo Maholy-Nagy, and the social-documentary work of contemporary photographers like David Maisel and Sally Mann.
 Writers suggest that her multi-layered work addresses various physical and psychological dichotomies: external and internal, individual and universal, microcosm and macrocosm, the visible and hidden, comfort and discomfort.
 Lilley Museum director Stephanie Gibson wrote, "Alterwitz's images ask us to contemplate this inevitable finitude, reminding us that our bodies are imperfect vessels.
 She does so poetically, however, challenging the viewer to reflect on what we are made of—our thoughts and experiences or our veins, bones, and internal cavities."